 Encroachment permits are required to be obtained prior to placing or installing private facilities in the road right-of-way on a long-term basis.
 This permit process has been developed to ensure the private facility is installed and maintained in a way that ensures a high level of safety as well as minimizing interference with needed maintenance activities.
-Please note: due to safety and maintenance requirements, not all requests may be granted.
-Also, if conditions change and the right-of-way is needed for other purposes, the permit may be rescinded and the permit holder or current property owner may be required to relocate the facilities at their own expense.
-Certain private facilities such as buried electrical or potable water lines fall under our Utility Permit process.
+Please note, due to safety and maintenance requirements, not all requests may be granted.
+Also, if conditions change and the right-of-way is needed for other purposes, the permit may be rescinded, and the permit holder or current property owner may be required to relocate the facilities at their own expense.
+Certain private facilities such as buried electrical or potable water lines fall under our Utility/Encroachment Permit process.

 Do I Need This Permit?

 Common examples of when to obtain a permit include: